doasync/doasync/README.md

 Welcome to the async world!
 ===================

 Hey!
-I'm a tiny cute npm module, **doAsync**.
+I’m a tiny little npm module - **doasync**.
 40 lines of code!
-Don't ignore me, I'm very helpful!
+Don’t ignore me, I’m very helpful!
 With me you can call any method of your object without a callback and receive a promise!
 Object is not modified!
 Cool, ha?

-I can be used along with **util.promisify**.
-He works with functions, I work with objects.
-But before we go, we must thank and give all credit to **Proxy** and ES6 guys.
+You can use me alongside with **util.promisify** guy.
+He works with functions, I work with objects, but he helps me.
+But before we go, we must thank and give all credit to **Proxy** and **ES6** guys... **WeakMap** has also proved useful.

 ----------